Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah.

-And some will say that it's like she's just sort of taken their music
+And some will say that it's like she's just sort of,

-and done a pastiche of it, you know, like.
+of taken their music and done a pastiche of it.

-But that would mean that she's sort of been lying about how much she knows
+But that would mean that she's sort of been lying about how much she knows about the

-about the music and that sort of stuff as well, which is possible.
+music and that sort of stuff as well, which is possible.

-She could just quietly have studied them all,
+She could just quietly have studied them all.

-but others think that she's just done it subconsciously,
+But others think that she's just done it subconsciously.

-like she doesn't realise she's done that.
+Like she doesn't realize she's done that.

 Wow.